 Hotel booking or host invitation

-Officers may ask where you are staying.
-Have a hotel confirmation or a letter from your host with their address and phone number.
-A booking printout works fine.
+Border officers may ask where you are staying.
+Have a hotel confirmation, hostel booking, or a letter from your host with their address and phone number.
+A printed copy works best if your phone has no signal.

 Recommended